roaet/wafflehaus/README.md

 </li>
 </ul>
 <p>
-The following sample paste.ini, created to support routing to different pipelines based on if a customer is managed or rack-connect, will be used during the explanation of configuration (line-numbers on the left for clarity):
+The following sample paste.ini, created to support routing to different pipelines based on if a customer is of a particular role, will be used during the explanation of configuration (line-numbers on the left for clarity):
 </p>
 <h3>
 Role Router consumption: